-2. Editor’s pick: Wisdom Panel Essential
+2. Editor’s pick: Wisdom Panel Essential Dog DNA Test

-Normally priced at just under $100, the Wisdom Panel Essential includes a test that provides insight on over 35 different traits, from a dog’s coat and eye color to body shape and ideal weight.
+Normally priced at just under $110, the Wisdom Panel Essential includes a test that provides insight into over 35 different traits, from a dog’s coat and eye color to body shape and ideal weight.
 This gives an idea of how your dog inherited its distinguishing look and qualities.
 The kit also tests over 25 gene mutations that could potentially cause problems during routine procedures or even become medical emergencies, such as hemophilia, which can cause excessive bleeding, and multi-drug resistance (MDR1), which may cause negative reactions to medications due to limited drug absorption and distribution.

 If you’re interested in screening your dog a little further, you can try the Wisdom Panel Premium, which retails for $159.99.
 It offers all the tests in the Essential kit, plus screening for over 200 genetic health conditions.
 Additionally, a veterinarian will give you a follow-up call if your dog’s results show any potential health threat.